Technical analysis

 Anything appearing more than twice for the same user is a candidate for proactive outreach.

+The user registered a passkey but can't sign in with it.
 Sign-in is a separate path from registration.
-Walk the token lifetimes and CAE flow first; then check whether an Authentication Strength policy is requiring something stricter than the registered passkey can satisfy (attestation, specific AAGUID, hardware-backed credential).
+Walk the token-lifetime flow first, then check whether an Authentication Strength policy is requiring something stricter than the registered passkey can satisfy (attestation, specific AAGUID, hardware-backed credential).

-Yes — and they should.
-Best practice is at least two: a primary (Windows Hello, Authenticator, or platform passkey) and a backup (hardware FIDO2 key kept somewhere secure).
+Can a single user have multiple passkeys?
+Yes, and they should.
+At least two — a primary (Windows Hello, Authenticator, or platform passkey) and a backup (hardware FIDO2 key stored somewhere secure).
 The recovery story for a single-passkey user who loses their device is a TAP-based re-bootstrap, which works but creates a help-desk dependency.

-This is also the path for revoking a lost hardware key.
-Combine with a session revocation if the loss is suspected to be a compromise.
+How do I remove a passkey from a user account?
+Get-MgUserAuthenticationFido2Method then Remove-MgUserAuthenticationFido2Method with the method ID.
+This is also the path for revoking a lost hardware key, combined with a session revocation if the loss is suspected to be a compromise.

 About the author

-M.UMicrosoft 365 / Entra Engineer
+MU.AMicrosoft 365 / Entra Engineer

-M.U is a hands-on Microsoft 365 and Microsoft Entra engineer.
-Sentinel Identity is where M.U writes the long-form troubleshooting and architecture notes that ship articles people can actually use in production tenants.
+MU.A is a hands-on Microsoft 365 and Microsoft Entra engineer.
+Sentinel Identity is where MU.A writes the long-form troubleshooting and architecture notes that ship articles people can actually use in production tenants.

 Feedback